 Headphones

 Headphones are essential if you’re working in a coworking space, shared office or coffee shop.
 Not only for when you’re taking or making calls, but also for concentration and productivity.
 Now obviously everyone has different requirements for headphones and fortunately there are plenty of different types to choose from.
-Some are better for long periods of use, some are better for noise cancellation, some have better sound quality, some are more portable etc.
+However, pursuing the idea of choosing as locally as possible, we have Jabra,

 Wireless Chargers